 A: We acknowledge that there is an enormous interest in the largest optical-infrared telescope ever conceived, and that ESO’s scientific, technical and industrial community is extensive.
 ESO is committed to provide as detailed information about the The Extremely Large Telescope (ELT) as possible.

-The procurement of some components (see below for a list) for the full baseline telescope design have been moved to a second phase of the project, which will require additional funding, for instance when another Member State joins ESO.
+The procurement of some components were moved to a second phase of the project, which would require additional funding, for instance when another Member State joins ESO.

 In December 2017 ESO’s governing body, the Council, authorised additional spending to cover the cost of both the five inner rings of segments for the main mirror (M1) of the Extremely Large Telescope (ELT), and one spare set of 133 mirror segments (one sixth of the total M1), and also an additional mirror segment maintenance unit.

-A: Most of the ELT contracts have already been placed, and many more are coming up in the near future.
+A: Most of the major ELT contracts have already been placed.
 These include:

-During 2015, ESO signed contracts for the construction of three first-light ELT instruments as well as an adaptive optics system.
+During 2015, ESO signed agreements with consortia around Europe for the construction of three first-light ELT instruments as well as an adaptive optics system.

 In July 2015 ESO signed a contract with the French optics company Reosc, a subsidiary of Sagem, Safran group to manufacture the deformable shell mirrors that will comprise the telescope’s fourth mirror (M4).

-A contract for the construction of the telescope’s dome and main structure was signed in May 2016, the largest contract in ESO’s history.
+A contract for the construction of the telescope’s dome and main structure was awarded in May 2016 to the ACe consortium of Astraldi and Cimolai.
+This was the largest contract in ESO’s history.

-In July 2016 a contract was placed for the polishing of the telescope’s difficult convex secondary mirror.
+In July 2016 a contract with Safran-Reosc was placed for the polishing of the telescope’s difficult convex secondary mirror (M2).

 In January 2017, ESO signed four contracts — with SCHOTT, SENER Group, and the FAMES consortium (Fogale and Micro-Epsilon) — for major components of the ELT.
 These included the casting of the telescope’s giant secondary and tertiary mirrors, the cells to support these mirrors, and the supply of edge sensors that are vitally important for the functioning of the ELT’s enormous 39-metre primary mirror.